anima-libera/ipsys/README.md

   - Better code (with error report, and without vulnerabilities).
 - Changelog and version numbers.
 - Read a config file.
-  - OpenGL version (disable some features if needed).
+  - OpenGL version (disable some features if needed) (support Apple).
   - Set settings.
 - Full screen setting.
 - Wrapping around the edge as a setting.